albertlast/GameLifeCounter/README.md

 ## Requirments

-Only a webserver to deliver the js files is needed, the website runs full on client side.
+Only a webserver to delifer the js files is needed, the website runs full on client side.

 ## Project Setup